Robert C. Macon: World War II

 In April 1942, Macon, now a colonel, took command of the 7th Infantry Regiment, 3rd Infantry Division.
 He commanded the regiment during Operation Torch, the invasion of North Africa in November 1942, and the subsequent occupation of French Morocco.
 In February 1943, he was promoted to brigadier general.

 In April 1943, Brigadier General Macon was appointed as assistant division commander (ADC) of the 83rd Infantry Division.
 He succeeded Frank W. Milburn as commanding general of the division in January 1944 and was promoted to major general on June 1, 1944.

 Major General Macon commanded the 83rd Infantry Division during operations in Normandy, including Operation Cobra and the Battle of Saint-Malo.
 The division then screened the Allied advance along the Loire River Valley, and accepted the surrender of 20,000 German troops at Beaugency.
 The division drove through Lorraine and into Luxembourg, and then fought in the Battle of the Bulge.
-In 1945, the division advanced through Germany and linked up with Soviet troops on the Elbe in April.
-Throughout this period, from the time he assumed command of the 83rd Division, his ADC was Brigadier General Claude Birkett Ferenbaugh.
+In 1945, the division advanced through Germany and linked up with Soviet troops on the Elbe River in April.
+Throughout this period, from the time he assumed command of the 83rd Infantry Division, his ADC was Brigadier General Claude Birkett Ferenbaugh.

 Later years

-Major General Macon remained in command of the 83rd Division until 1946, when he became military attaché in the U.S. Embassy in Moscow, USSR.
-He served there from 1946 to 1948, and then became Deputy Chief, U.S. Army Field Forces from 1949 to 1952.
+Major General Macon remained in command of the 83rd Infantry Division until 1946, when he became military attaché in the U.S. Embassy in Moscow, USSR.
+He served there from 1946 to 1948, and then became Deputy Chief, U.S. Army Field Forces, from 1949 to 1952.
 He retired in July 1952.